All Episodes

 And we're going to register all the illegals in one day.

-This is puppycock, boulder dash, folder all.
+This is puppycock, boulder dash, falter all.

 It flummery.

-So how am I supposed to sit here and accept that a real conversion has taken place if you lead the effort to grant amnesty to illegal aliens now claim that you didn't do that.
+So how am I supposed to sit here and accept that a real conversion has taken place if you lead the effort to grant amnesty to illegal aliens, now claim that you didn't do that?

-How can you be believed as actually wanting to eliminate the income tax and replace it with a national sales tax if you can't admit what your record was as governor?
+Also, if you claim to be for the fair tax today, but you were a net tax increaser in the past, how can you be believed as actually wanting to eliminate the income tax and replace it with a national sales tax if you can't admit what your record was as governor?

 If you have to say, in answer to the question, were you a net tax increaser?